RubenVerster/zepz-tha/README.md

 - some nice animations would also have been nice, even some micro-interactions
 - some more in-depth tests would've been nice as well, but there are basic ones
 - Split up the redux store some more, where there would be 'settings' and the 'fetched users'
+- - When I reached my query limits for the API, I would have liked to set an error in the store that would prevent the data call.
+Something that would grab the time limit from the error response and then implement a timer that would prevent the call until the time limit is up

 ## Time Category Allocation